-You’ve suffered a personal injury, your everyday routine has been interrupted and your long-term plans may be uncertain.
-And at times, the procedural rules of a personal injury case can be confusing or frustrating, especially when you’re anxious to get healthy and move forward.
+So it’s happened: you’ve suffered a personal injury, maybe due to a car accident, or because of the negligence of a property owner, employer, or medical team.
+Your everyday routine has been interrupted, and your long-term plans may be uncertain.
+What’s worse, while you’re trying to recover and plan for the future, you have to decide whether to sue for damages.
+The procedural rules of a personal injury case are complex and frustrating, especially when you’re anxious to get healthy and move forward.

-When you first meet with an attorney, this is the time for your attorney to learn about your case.
-They will ask you to tell them what happened and they will ask follow-up questions.
-They will want to know about your insurance coverage and the statements you’ve made to insurance company representatives.
-The attorney could ask you to give permission for the release of your medial records.
-If the attorney agrees to take your case, you’ll discuss matters such as fees and next steps.
+When you first meet with a Kentucky personal injury attorney, this is when you’ll discuss aspects of your case.
+They’ll ask for details about what happened and follow-up questions.
+They’ll also want to know about your insurance coverage and any statements you’ve made to insurance company representatives.
+The attorney might request permission from you to release medical records, too.
+If they agree to take your case, you’ll talk about fees, how the process should proceed, and the overall next steps.

 Initial Court Papers

-A lawsuit starts with the complaint, which will outline your case including your legal claims, facts related to the claims and what you want the court to order the defendant to do.
-The summons notifies the defendant of the lawsuit.
+Filing a lawsuit starts with the complaint, which outlines the case including your legal claims, facts related to them, and what you want the court to order the defendant to do.
+A summons notifies the defendant of the lawsuit.
 The defendant’s answer addresses your complaint.
 The defendant’s answer might also include a counterclaim against you.
-And that counterclaim is answered by your reply.
+And that counterclaim is answered by your reply drafted through your attorney.

 Both sides of a lawsuit should know all relevant information before a trial.
 This is done through discovery.
-Questionnaires, document sharing and depositions all are used to collect information.
-It is important to be honest as everything typically comes out in discovery and a lie will be used against you.
+Questionnaires, shared documents, case evidence, and depositions are all used to collect information.
+It’s important to be honest, as everything typically comes out in discovery and anything that seems untruthful will be used against you.

-Some pretrial motions are filed for a ruling on a minor piece of your case.
-Other motions can end your case.
-A motion to dismiss is generally filed because of a jurisdiction or venue issue with the court, if the summons or complaint were not properly served or if the defendant claims no legal responsibility for your injury.
-If the facts of the case are not disputed, a summary judgment motion may ask the court to consider the facts and make a judgment in their favor.
-A motion for default judgment may be filed with a defendant fails to answer the court.
-When this happens, the only question the court has to answer is how much you should receive in damages.
+If the facts of the case aren’t disputed, a summary judgment motion may ask the court to consider the facts and make a judgment in their favor.
+A motion for default judgment may be filed when a defendant fails to answer the court.
+If this happens, the only question the court has to answer is how much you should receive in damages.

-A judge or jury will consider all evidence and determine if the defendant is legally responsible fro your injury.
-There are several stages of a trial including jury selection, opening statements, presentation of evidence through testimony and cross-examination, closing arguments, jury instructions and the jury’s deliberation and verdict.
-The timeframe of a trial can vary greatly.
+A judge or jury considers all evidence and determines if the defendant is legally responsible for your injury.
+There are several stages of a trial including:

-If a financially stable person or business owes you a judgment, they most likely will pay without incident.
-If a person or business is not financially stable, there will be more work ahead.
-Its possible wages can be garnished or income and assets seized.
-If they file Chapter 7 bankruptcy, however, you will not be able to collect the judgment.
+If a financially-stable person or business owes you a judgment, they will most likely pay without incident.
+If a person or business isn’t financially stable, there’s more work ahead.
+It’s possible the court will order the garnishing of wages or seizing income and assets.
+However, if the negligent party files for Chapter 7 bankruptcy, you won’t be able to collect the judgment.

 An appeal reviews proceedings and how the law was applied.
 If an appeals court finds an error in the application of the law, the judgment may be reversed.

-Though most personal injury cases end early in the process, the attorneys at Skeeters, Bennett, Wilson and Pike believe it’s important for plaintiffs and potential plaintiffs to have an understanding of all phases of a personal injury case.
-We encourage seeking legal advice about the specifics of your personal injury case.
+Though most personal injury cases end early in the process, it’s important to understand all phases.
+We encourage seeking legal advice about the specifics of your circumstances.